geopandas/geopandas/README.md

     >>> g.plot()

 GeoPandas also implements alternate constructors that can read any data format recognized by [fiona](http://toblerity.github.io/fiona).
-To read a file containing the boroughs of New York City:
+To read a zip file containing an ESRI shapefile with the [boroughs boundaries of New York City](https://data.cityofnewyork.us/City-Government/Borough-Boundaries/tqmj-j8zm) (GeoPandas includes this as an example dataset):

     >>> nybb_path = geopandas.datasets.get_path('nybb')
     >>> boros = GeoDataFrame.from_file(nybb_path)